DavidWells/serverless-workshop/README.md

   This error means lambda can't find your included `node_modules`.
 Make sure you `npm install` in your project and install all your dependancies locally before running `sls deploy`

 - `Unable to delete bucket` error.
 Your s3 bucket in question might have files in it.
 You will need to head into AWS cloudformation in the console and manually delete the stack.

+- `Stack [xyz] cannot be deleted while in status UPDATE_ROLLBACK_COMPLETE_CLEANUP_IN_PROGRESS` This happens when cloudformation gets stuck in a weird state.
+You might need to log into the AWS console, head into cloudformation and delete the stack from the UI